 It is the Applicants opinion that the townhouses are all well-designed, architecturally distinctive and relate well to the character of the surrounding area.
 A new comprehensive landscaping plan will be provided to create a visually attractive site as well as a transitional buffer between the development, the IBM campus and Community Park.
-It is the opinion of the Applicant that none of the impacts resulting from the Proposed Action exceed any threshold that would classify it as adverse or significant.
+It is the opinion of the Applicant that none of the impacts resulting from the Alternative FEIS Plan exceed any threshold that would classify it as adverse or significant.
 Nevertheless, an array of mitigation measures have been incorporated into the Alternative FEIS Plan; including:

-- The Comprehensive Plan has identified the provision of senior housing as a priority in the Town. - The elimination of the hotel and multi-family condominium buildings have reduced the extent of site disturbances to 19.2 acres and 560 cubic yards of net fill. - The configuration of the townhouses allows for the preservation of the wooded character of the eastern and northern portions of the Site and the associated view from the majority of the park and all of the open baseball fields. - Taller buildings are no longer proposed.
+- The Comprehensive Plan has identified the provision of senior housing as a priority in the Town. - The elimination of the hotel and multi-family condominium buildings have reduced the extent of site disturbances to 19.2 acres and 560 cubic yards of net fill. - The configuration of the townhouses allows for the preservation of the wooded character of the eastern and northern portions of the Site and the associated view from the majority of the park and all of the open baseball fields. - Relief from several R-MF zoning provisions are no longer necessary as this alternative would be regulated under the R-MF-SCH overlay zoning provisions. - Taller buildings are no longer proposed.
 The townhouses will comply with the 2 1⁄2 story/30' building height requirement.
-This reduction in height will reduce potential perceived visual impacts. - The materials proposed for the townhouses will compliment the Site's natural surroundings. - The Alternative FEIS Plan reduces the amount of impervious surfaces from 10.4 acres in the plan presented in the DEIS to 6.6 acres, thereby minimizing stormwater runoff impacts and associated heat-island effects. - The townhouses have been designed to work with the topography of the site, thereby avoiding excessive cuts and fills or the necessity for large retaining walls.
+This reduction in height will reduce potential perceived visual impacts. - The materials proposed for the townhouses will compliment the Site's natural surroundings.

-- The townhouse layout has been designed around two looped oval roadways, which minimizes the length of the roadway, avoids dead-end cul-de-sac's and minimizes impervious surfaces. - The townhouse building type was selected to minimize building footprints and associated site disturbances, when compared to traditional single-family homes.
+- The Alternative FEIS Plan reduces the amount of impervious surfaces from 10.4 acres in the plan presented in the DEIS to 6.6 acres, thereby minimizing stormwater runoff impacts and associated heat-island effects. - The townhouses have been designed to work with the topography of the site, thereby avoiding excessive cuts and fills or the necessity for large retaining walls. - The townhouse layout has been designed around two looped oval roadways, which minimizes the length of the roadway, avoids dead-end cul-de-sac's and minimizes impervious surfaces. - The townhouse building type was selected to minimize building footprints and associated site disturbances, when compared to traditional single-family homes. - This alternative eliminates the concern that three separate uses on the site (the hotel, apartment building and townhouses) was excessive.
+Under this alternative, only senior age-restricted townhouses are proposed.